This Valentine art for toddlers includes three methods of painting! Pick one, or do all three with your toddler!

 Even though they’re classic, this was our first time painting that way.
 I’m so excited to have found new art projects that a toddler can do and they still look awesome in the end.

 And here’s yet another heart art project for toddlers.
-(Yes, George is still asking to paint hearts still!)
+(Yes, George is asking to paint hearts still!)

 This one is a combination of a few art projects that toddlers can do.

-- Tape resist art.
-Its been on my mind since I collected a few ideas…
+- Tape resist art: Its been on my mind since I collected a few ideas…

-- Roller painting.
-We’ve done this before, but in a baggy.
+- Roller painting: We’ve done this before, but in a baggy.
 This time the mess came out.

-- Comb painting.
-I just saw an awesome art project by Learn with Play at Home so I thought we’d give this a whirl too.
+- Comb painting: I just saw an awesome art project by Learn with Play at Home so I thought we’d give this a whirl too.

-I taped a heart out onto a piece of paper.
+First, I taped a heart out onto a piece of paper.
 George wanted to get in on the taping too, so he put tape dots around the heart.